Kaiqb/experiment/training/Module 10/Lab5 Instructions.md

-# Lab 4, Building the weather bot QnA knowledgebase
+# Lab 5, Build weather bot with dispatch for multiple models

-In this lab we will follow the steps to create a new QnA Maker Weather knowledgebase, then use our lab 4 code to send queries and process process the results from our new knowledgebase.
+In this lab we will extend our use of _Azure Cognitive Services_ by creating both natural Language Understanding (LUIS) and a Dispatch service that selects which service has the appropriate answer for your question.
+We will then connect these new services to this lab's DispatchWeatherBot code.

 ## QnA Maker requires an Azure service URL
 For this portion of our lab you can follow the steps detailed in the online documentation to [set up a QnA Maker service](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure).